eustlb/ship-detect-tl/README.md

 ## General info

 This project deals with the detection of ships on satellite images by deep learning. \
-The dataset used is the one provided in 2018 by Airbus during a [Kaggle ship setection competition](https://www.kaggle.com/c/airbus-ship-detection).
+The dataset used is the one provided in 2018 by Airbus during a [Kaggle ship setection competition](https://www.kaggle.com/c/airbus-ship-detection).\
+This project was done as part of a 5 months internship at the French Naval Academy Research Institute.

 ## Folder structure
     .